Maureen Bunyan

-Maureen Bunyan (born 1946 in Aruba) is an Aruban-American Washington, D.C.-based television journalist.
-She was the lead co-anchor at WUSA for 22 years from 1973-1995.
+Maureen Bunyan (born February 27, 1946, in Aruba) is an Aruban-American Washington, D.C.–based television journalist.
+She was the lead co-anchor at WUSA for 22 years from 1973 to 1995.
 In 1999 she returned to television when she co-anchored WJLA-TV, helping them to rise to number two in the market.

 Bunyan is a founder and board member of IWMF (International Women's Media Foundation), a founder of the National Association of Black Journalists. and President of Maureen Bunyan Communications, Inc.

 She was named a "Washingtonian of the Year" in 1992 and has been inducted into the Hall of Fame of the Washington Chapter of the Society of Professional Journalists, "The Silver Circle" of the National Academy of Television Arts and Sciences (NATAS), and the Broadcast Pioneers Club of Washington.

 Biography

 Early life

-Bunyan was the eldest of three daughters, and settled in Milwaukee, Wisconsin with her family when she was 11.
+Bunyan was the eldest of three daughters, and settled in Milwaukee, Wisconsin, with her family when she was 11.
 Her parents are Wilhelmina and Arthur who are from Guyana and immigrated to Aruba.
 After the death of her mother Wilhelmina, a nurse, Bunyan and her family continued to pursue educational opportunities; at one point, all of the members of the immediate family were enrolled at local colleges and universities, each studying for an undergraduate degree.